-The MSI 9750 serial port functions in any of 10 Trigger Print modes:
+The MSI 9750A serial port functions in any of 10 Trigger Print modes:

 - Continuously The Data String can be transmitted continuously at the rate set in the Interval Menu.
 How fast the weight data updates is determined by the transmission rate in the Master CellScale.
 "Motion Check" determines if printing is allowed (Motion Check Off) or disallowed (Motion Check On) when the weight is not stable. - 2) Send / Print Key This is a print on command mode which works when the Send / Print key on the front panel is pressed.
 The Send / Print key is active in all modes unless disabled with the Function key setup or the Lock Function.
+F4 defaults to "SEND".
+ENTER F4 defaults to "PRINT".
 The "Motion Check" menu selection determines if printing is allowed or disallowed when the weight is in motion and/or not stable.